-"The Bridge Effect: A Comparison of Early Grade Learning Gains in English and Maths"\
+"The Bridge Effect: A Comparison of Early Grade Learning Gains in English and Maths"

-2013-14 Impact Evaluation Results Working Paper
+2013-14 Impact Evaluation Results

+Working Paper November 2015

-\Acknowledgements: We would first like to thank neighbouring schools in the communities we serve for their participation in our EGRA/EGMA evaluation programme and their enthusiasm for using data to drive improvements in learning for their pupils.
+Acknowledgements: We would first like to thank neighbouring schools in the communities we serve for their participation in our EGRA/EGMA evaluation programme and their enthusiasm for using data to drive improvements in learning for their pupils.
 We thank Decisions Management Consulting for their work as an implementing partner to provide independent assessments of pupils, year after year; we are grateful for their leadership in the field.
 We also tremendously value the input and guidance of Andrew Fraker, Willa Friedman, Michael Kremer, and Mauricio Romero.
 Finally, this study would not have been possible without the contributions of Qatherine Dana, Beatrice Masters, Lauren Nelson, Stephanie Tung, and Tristan Zucker, who provided excellent research assistance over the course of the study.
+All viewpoints and any errors are our own.